sammy-kablammy/.config/quick_reference/neovim_quick_reference.md

 then you can use <space> to jump to the next group, or <tab> for previous group

 # Extra notes
+To see the previous output of commands, use :messages

 In order for nvim-tree to display the cute little icons, you'll need a Nerd Font.
 See bash quick reference.

 Nvim-tree also uses ctrl+v to do vertical split, but this doesn't work on windows sometimes.